 - Wordless Wednesday - D Pals Make Everything Better

 I try hard not to lose myself in the sadness and heartache that so often comes with diabetes.
 I used to all the time.
 Now I try and see beauty,the blessings and the amazing family it has brought into my life.
 But then there are nights like last night.
 Justice went back on his pump and was excited, as was I. I missed the ease of bolusing, the temp basals and the iob was the hardest part being without.

 So I didn't make it to FFL, and to say I was bummed would be a complete understatement.
 I cried.
 I was so happy for everyone who went don't get me wrong but I actually missed these people who I have never met before.
 Crazy huh?
 Not really.
 They have been my back bone, my friends, family, my shoulder to cry on, friend to laugh with and partner on D crime for the last few years.

 - A Necessary Repost - It is so much more.

 When I say Justice was 59, 200, 43, 499, 29, 113, 143, 178, most people see a number.
 Unsure sometimes whether its good or bad, or thinking "that's high." or "that's low".
 A number for us is so much more.
 I hate to say it defines us, but it defines the moment.
+At that moment when we see a number pop up on the screen after just 5 seconds, its as if we feel a shift on our entire universe, that lasts way longer.
 That moment changes things.
-Its what has me up right now at 2:40 am.
-I never freeze.

 - Why So Heavy?